Thursheyco/Project-Portfolio/README.md

 - Clean Code Techniques

+- CoreData Framework for iOS

+- SQLite Framework for Android

 - Program Development Life Cycle

 - In-App Purchases, Subscriptions, and One Time Purchases for iOS, & Android Devices

+- Design App Logos & Icons for iOS, and Android apps

 ## Screenshots of Work